Ah, all the world’s a stage.

 Details: Standing At The Sky’s Edge is running at the National Theatre (nearest tube station Waterloo) from 9th February until 25th March 2023.
 Tickets cost from £30-£89, and are available here.

 Hamilton | Victoria Palace Theatre, London

-Following the story of founding father Alexander Hamilton, it’s a revolutionary musical that raps its way through history, and has already earned a record-breaking 13 Olivier nominations for its troubles…
+Following the story of founding father Alexander Hamilton, it’s a pioneering musical that raps its way through history, and within months of playing here, earned a record-breaking 13 Olivier nominations for its troubles…

-Dinner before: Upmarket comfort food at Rail House Café
+Dinner before: Al fresco brasserie fare at Rail House Café

 London Theatre Critics say: The Guardian 5*; The Telegraph 5*; The Independent 5*; The Stage 5*; The Evening Standard 5*

-Details: Hamilton runs at the Victoria Palace Theatre (closest tube station Victoria) pretty much indefinitely.
-Tickets cost from £20 to £200, and can be purchased HERE.
+Details: Tickets are on sale for Hamilton at the Victoria Palace Theatre (closest tube station Victoria) until 4th March 2023.
+They cost from £47.75-£238, and can be purchased here.